phetsims/binder/README.md

 ## output

-`/docs` from master is hosted at  https://phetsims.github.io/binder/.
-So checking in the build file will update the endpoint for all to see changes immediately. `docs/` is against phet convention of having a `doc/` folder, but github requires the folder named as such to support hosting files from master.
+`/docs` from main is hosted at  https://phetsims.github.io/binder/.
+So checking in the build file will update the endpoint for all to see changes immediately. `docs/` is against phet convention of having a `doc/` folder, but github requires the folder named as such to support hosting files from main.